 Here’s What You Need to Know About RxSaver

-RxSaver, which was formerly known as LowestMed.com, is a free discount prescription finder that can help you save money on medications no matter where you shop.
-If you’ve heard about GoodRx before, RxSaver is similar.
+RxSaver, formerly known as LowestMed.com, is a free discount prescription finder that can help you save money on medications no matter where you shop.
+You may have heard of GoodRx; RxSaver is similar.

-In this article, we’ll share seven things you need to know before you use RxSaver by RetailMeNot…
+In this article, I’ll share seven things you need to know before you use RxSaver by RetailMeNot.

 Table of Contents